BeiningBogen/iOS-Kristiania/Lesson05/README.md

 # Delegate pattern

 * Design pattern to get an object to delegate parts of its tasks to another object
-* The delegate object holds a reference to another object called the delegate
+* The delegating object holds a reference to another object called the delegate
 * The delegating object calls one or more methods on the delegate
 * Delegate patterns are widely used in Cocoa Touch